ksindi/implements/README.rst

             pass

-A couple drawbacks implementing it this way:
+But there are a couple drawbacks implementing it this way:

+1. We would only get a ``NotImplementedError`` when calling ``quack`` which can happen much later during runtime.
+Also, raising ``NotImplementedError`` everywhere looks clunky.

-1. It's unclear without checking each parent class where super is being called.
+2. It's unclear without checking each parent class where super is being called.

-2. Similarly the return types of ``fly`` in ``Flyable`` and ``Quackable`` are different.
+3. Similarly the return types of ``fly`` in ``Flyable`` and ``Quackable`` are different.
 Someone unfamiliar with Python would have to read up on `Method Resolution Order <https://www.python.org/download/releases/2.3/mro/>`_.

-3. We would only get a ``NotImplementedError`` when calling ``quack`` which can happen much later during runtime.
-Also, raising ``NotImplementedError`` everywhere looks clunky.

 4. The writer of ``MallardDuck`` made method ``migrate`` an instance method and renamed the argument to ``dir`` which is confusing.